logikum/business-objects-doc/contents/model-definitions/properties.md

 ```

 Arguments `name` and `type` are required.
 Argument `name` is a string, and it defines
 the name of the property.
-Argument `type` either a [DataType] member or another model's type:
+Argument `type` is either a [DataType] member or another model's type:

 ```
 var price = new Property('price', DataType.Decimal);